Blood Pressure Management

 a) General Approach

-(1) Main priority is to maintain systolic blood pressure (SAP) at or above 90 mm Hg
+(1) Our goal is to maintain systolic blood pressure (SAP) at or above 90 mm Hg and mean arterial pressure (MAP) above 70 mmHg

 ii) Oscillometric Monitors

-(1) Are less labor intensive than Doppler monitors but tend to be less consistent in their ability to register blood pressures for smaller patients
+(1) Are often less labor intensive than Doppler monitors but tend to be less consistent in their ability to register blood pressures for smaller patients

 (2) Set to automatically cycle every 2 to 3 minutes